Residents in Bolt Creek fire area told to be ready to evacuate

-The Bolt Creek fire intensified Sunday, prompting authorities to raise the evacuation level to level 2 and recommend all residents in the fire area be ready to go.
+The Bolt Creek fire intensified Sunday, prompting authorities to raise the evacuation level to level 2 from Skykomish to Baring, King County.

-“As you may notice, there’s a lot of smoke in the sky,” Linda Lancaster, one of the public information officers with the Bolt Creek fire, said in a statement Sunday at 3 p.m.
+“As you may notice, there’s a lot of smoke in the sky,” Linda Lancaster, one of the public information officers with the Bolt Creek fire, said in a statement Sunday afternoon.
 “This hot, dry weather is causing the fire to kind of pick up in activity.”

 Firefighters have spent the past three weeks battling the fire and setting “control lines” with a series of “trigger points,” Lancaster said.
 “The fire’s kind of backing down the mountain today, and it has triggered one of those trigger points.”